spatie/spatie.be/resources/views/front/pages/guidelines/pages/laravel-php.md

 weight: 1
 ---

-## About Laravel

-First and foremost, Laravel provides the most value when you write things the way Laravel intended you to write.
-If there's a documented way to achieve something, follow it.
-Whenever you do something differently, make sure you have a justification for *why* you didn't follow the defaults.

 ## General PHP Rules

 Code style must follow [PSR-1](http://www.php-fig.org/psr/psr-1/), [PSR-2](http://www.php-fig.org/psr/psr-2/) and [PSR-12](https://www.php-fig.org/psr/psr-12/).
 Generally speaking, everything string-like that's not public-facing should use camelCase.
 Detailed examples on these are spread throughout the guide in their relevant sections.